A client asked me the other day, “Why does my dog do that?”

-If a dog is digging, he may want to get in, get out, find something that is buried, bury something…the list can go on and on.
+If a dog is digging, they may want to get in, get out, find something that is buried, bury something … the list can go on and on.
 Why he does that and how to get him to stop both depend on the context.

 Dogs behave based on the laws of learning science and nature.
 It’s really the study of the one dog in front of us.

 Look at where and when your dog digs.
-Then look at what he does after he digs.
+Then look at what they do after he digs.